 Whenever a student decides to return home prior to the end of a semester, the U.S. home campus will have to determine how much credit to accept, if any.
 The same would hold true if a student has to return home because a program is canceled.
 BCA is prepared to work with the home campus in assisting the student in completing coursework for as much credit as possible.

 We encourage you to contact us if you have any questions or concerns.
-The BCA toll free telephone number is 1-866-222-6188 and you may also contact Dr. Stephen Burwood, Chief Academic Officer and Director of Programs, who will assist you with all BCA health and safety issues.
-He can be emailed at SBurwood@BCAStudyAbroad.org or called at 717-361-6601.
+The BCA toll free telephone number is 1-866-222-6188 and you may also contact Rachel Helwig, Assistant Director of Health & Safety and Program Services, who will assist you with all BCA health and safety issues.
+She can be reached at RHelwig@BCAStudyAbroad.org or called at 717-361-6610.

 We hope that we have provided you with information to satisfy all your concerns as a parent and look forward to helping you and your child in the application process and beyond.
 Thank you.